CSCI-442-Mines/project-4-starter/README.rst

 2.1.1) All functionality present in the starter code

-        * While technically optional, it is highly recommended you use the starter code.

-        * Expect to spend 20+ hours of *additional work* to implement this functionality along with limited TA support should you choose this route.

 2.1.2) Calculation of the necessary performance metrics

         * You should perform all calculations in ``src/simulation/simulation.cpp`` in ``calculate_statistics()``